UncleCShark/Cmaketopia/Docs/BuildSystem.md

 ```

 ![Ninja](../assets/ninja.png)
 I feel we got the hang of the tools.
 Although [command-line](https://en.wikipedia.org/wiki/Command-line_interface) tools often require manuals for the user's reference, we can frequently try out  a "help" option and "version" one too.
 A more interesting matter is why we use command-line tools.
-From our developers' point of view two things are important and crucial.
+From our developers' point of view three things are important and crucial.
 We want to:

 - perform building tasks more efficiently and faster
 - automate process of building by using scripts
-- and finally migrate a building process from local machine to a CI server.
+- and finally migrate a building process from a developer's local machine to a CI server.

 ### Strutting  our stuff